 Effective scripting practices:

-- Experience composing scripts that utilize various APIs - A coding style that is efficient and easy to read - Familiarity with coding best practices to maximize code readability and efficiency - Experience refactoring code for optimization and readability - Experience participating in code review cycles
+- Write code that utilizes existing APIs. - Maintain a code style that is efficient and easy to read. - Use coding best practices to maximize code efficiency. - Refactor and improve code as needed to improve readability and efficiency.

-XR application planning:
+VR application planning: